Talent in the Ranks

 Talent in the Ranks is a free artist development programme produced and delivered by the National Memorial Arboretum.

-Together, we will create a safe and reflective space to recall, write, and shape songs or spoken word pieces that offer insight into personal experiences and lived stories.
+Together, we create a safe and reflective space to recall, write, and shape songs or spoken word pieces that offer insight into personal experiences and lived stories.
 Participants are supported to create original material, develop arrangements that thoughtfully frame their work, and rehearse, present, and professionally record their pieces at the iconic Grosvenor Road Studios in Birmingham.

 Abby Atkinson was a decade into her career with the Royal Air Force when she found herself performing a song she had written to thousands of people during our Remembrance Sunday Service on Sunday 9 November 2025.